ArthurBrussee/KNN/README.md

 // The result array at this point contains indices into the points array with the nearest neighbours!

 // Get a job to do the query.
-var queryJob = new KnnQueryJob(knnContainer, queryPosition, result);
+var queryJob = new KNearestQueryJob(knnContainer, queryPosition, result);

-// And just run immediatly on the main thread for now.
+// And just run immediately on the main thread for now.
 This uses Burst! queryJob.Schedule().Complete();

-// Or maybe we want to query neighbours for multiple points. const int queryPoints = 1024;
+// Or maybe we want to query neighbours for multiple points. const int queryPoints = 100000;

 // Keep an array of neighbour indices of all points var results = new NativeArray<int>(queryPoints * kNeighbours, Allocator.TempJob);